Te oranga i roto i ngā kaitiaki

 Prosperity through guardianship

-As a sponsor of the Ahuwhenua Trophy for more than 15 years, we join Māori farmers and growers in celebrating improved farming practices and role modelling excellence in farming to future generations.
+For over 15 years we have been a proud sponsor of the Ahuwhenua Trophy, joining Māori farmers and growers in celebrating improved farming practices and role modelling excellence in farming for future generations.

 Celebrating excellence in Māori agriculture and horticulture